-At the international level, 180 Degrees Consulting is led by the following people.
+At the international level, 180 Degrees Consulting is led by the following team.
 To see the leaders of specific 180 Degrees branches, go to the relevant branch webpage.

 Board of Directors